cambiotraining/bacterial-genomics/materials/06-intro_qc.md

 ::: {.callout-tip}
 ## Learning Objectives

-- To perform a QC assessment of high throughput next generation sequence data
+- Assess the quality of sequencing data based on common quality metrics and graphs.
-- Interpret and critically evaluate data quality reports
+- Interpret and critically evaluate data quality reports.
-- To identify possible contamination in high throughput sequence data
+- Recognise why contamination poses a problem in bacterial genomics applications.

 :::

 ## Introduction

-Before we delve into having a look at our own genomic data.
-Lets take time to explore what to look out for when performing **Q**uality **C**ontrol **(QC)** checks on our sequence data.
+Before we look at our genomic data, lets take time to explore what to look out for when performing **Q**uality **C**ontrol **(QC)** checks on our sequence data.
 For this course, we will largely focus on next generation sequences obtained from Illumina sequencers.
 As you may already know from [Introduction to NGS](01-intro_ngs.md), the main output files expected from our Illumina sequencer are FASTQ files.